mpickpt/mana-doc/docs/source/perlmutter.rst

 Compiling MANA on Perlmutter
 ----------------------------

-When  running on Perlmutter cluster, MANA compilation is recommended be performed on a login node.
+When  running on the Perlmutter cluster, MANA compilation is recommended to be performed on a login node.

 Steps to compile MANA: